Skip to content

 LUNARC installed packages

 LUNARC staff will install packages in the various distributions (mainly in the non-Anaconda-based ones).
-If you have packages that may be of use for other users, or if you are having trouble installing a package, please send a support request for the installation of the package and LUNARC staff will consider it for inclusion in the distribution.
+If you have packages that may be of use for other users, or if you are having trouble installing a package, please send a support request and LUNARC staff will consider it for inclusion.

 User installed packages